Home

 Click here for larger figure

-Visayan mammal fauna also includes the Philippine spotted deer (Cervus alfredi, male), the Panay cloud runner or bushy-tailed cloud rat (Crateromys heaneyi) and small species like this upland shrew (Crocidura sp.) which is not yet identified.
+Visayan mammal fauna also includes the Philippine spotted deer (Cervus alfredi, male), the Panay cloud runner or bushy-tailed cloud rat (Crateromys heaneyi) and small species like this upland shrew (Crocidura panayensis) which has recently been described (Hutterer 2007, see our new species page).
 Not to scale.

 Publications about other species by the PESCP